maryamlutbaishi/Mastermind/README.md

 ## Introduction

-This project is a digital version of the classic game **Mastermind**, built using HTML, CSS, and JavaScript.
+This project is a digital version of the classic game Mastermind, built using HTML, CSS, and JavaScript.
 The player tries to guess a 4-digit secret code, with each guess followed by feedback dots showing how close they were.
 It was a great way to practice using DOM manipulation, array logic, event handling, and game logic in JavaScript.

 ## Technologies Used

-- HTML5
+- HTML
-- CSS3
+- CSS
-- JavaScript (ES6)
+- JavaScript

 ## Game Rules